entropyxyz/entropy-docs/content/concepts/joining-the-network.md

 ---
 title: "Joining the network"
-lead: "This page describes how a new validator node can join the network."
+lead: "This page covers the process of joining the Entropy network as a validator node, along with specific information that each node must provide."
 ---

 {{< callout type="info" >}}